Valhall-ai/prompt-injection-mitigations/README.md

 # 🏰 The Walled Gardens (Sandbox) Solution

-In most LLM use-cases, it is feasible to side-step any need for injection mitigations by "walling off" program states tainted by untrusted I/O. In other words, software should be designed in such a way that the only users that could be affectes by their own input are themselves or users who've established trust relationships with them.
+In most LLM use-cases, it is feasible to side-step any need for injection mitigations by "walling off" program states tainted by untrusted I/O. In other words, software should be designed in such a way that the only users that could be affected by their own input are themselves or users who've established trust relationships with them.

 That said, there are certain use-cases where this is less straight-forward: